2-row Springer fibres and Khovanov diagram algebras for type D: Introduction

 Originally, irreducible components in the orthogonal case were classified by Spaltenstein, \cite{SpaltensteinLNM}, and van Leeuwen, \cite{vanLeeuwen}, using (signed) domino tableaux.
 Our results rely on a new parametrisation in terms of certain decorated cup diagrams on $k$ vertices.

-Fixing the points $P=\{(1,0),(2,0),\ldots,(k,0)\}$ and the rectangle $R=\{(x,y)\mid 0\leq x\leq k+1,-2\leq y\leq 0\}$ in the plane, an undecorated cup diagram is the isotopy class of a diagram consisting of $k$ non-intersecting lines in $R$, each of them connecting two distinct vertices in $P$ or one vertex in $P$ with a point on the bottom face of $R$.
+Fixing the points $P=\{(1,0),(2,0),\ldots,(k,0)\}$ and the rectangle $R=\{(x,y)\mid 0\leq x\leq k+1,-2\leq y\leq 0\}$ in the plane, an \emph{undecorated cup diagram} is the isotopy class of a diagram consisting of $k$ non-intersecting lines in $R$, each of them connecting two distinct vertices in $P$ or one vertex in $P$ with a point on the bottom face of $R$.
 A (decorated) cup diagram, is a cup diagram with possibly "$\bullet$"'s (called {\it dots}) on the lines such that every dot is accessible from the left side of the rectangle, meaning for each dot there exists a line in the rectangle connecting the dot with the left face of $R$ not intersecting the diagram.
 We allow at most one dot per line; here are some examples:

 The set $\cC_k$ of cup diagrams on $k$ vertices describes combinatorially a cell partition of $\cF_N$ where the set of the diagrams $\mB_k$ with the maximal possible number of cups correspond to the irreducible components when taking the closure.
 We show in Section~\ref{Section7} that the $\cF_N$ for $N$ of Jordan type $(k,k)$ have a filtration by subvarieties isomorphic to the Springer fibres of type $(2k-j,j)$ corresponding to cup diagrams in $\cC_k$ with $j$ cups.
-There is also a natural action of the Weyl group of type $D_k$ on $\cC_k$ in terms of type $D$-Temperley-Lieb diagrams, \cite{LS}, which corresponds to the Springer representation.
+There is also a natural action of the Weyl group of type ${\rm D}_k$ on $\cC_k$ in terms of type $\rm D$-Temperley-Lieb diagrams, \cite{LS}.
 This action preserves the parity of dots on the diagrams.
+Moreover $\cC_k$ labels a basis of the top degree part of the cohomology of the Springer fibre, see Theorem \ref{H} and Lemma \ref{decomp_disjoint}.
+In fact this illustrates nicely the Springer representation on the top degree part and on the whole cohomology, see Remark \ref{rem:weyl_action}.
 It is the nontrivial component group which relates the subsets $\cC_k^{\rm even}$ and $\cC_k^{\rm odd}$ of diagrams with fixed parity; $\mZ_2$ acts by adding or removing a dot on the line attached to vertex $1$.
-(Note that the meaning of the dots differs from \cite{RussellTymoczko}).
+Note that some sort of decorated diagrams also appear in \cite{RussellTymoczko} but the dots have a very different meaning and the diagrams are used to describe the whole cohomology ring.
+We expect that an analogue of such a description also exists for our setup, but we do not pursue this direction here.

+The cup diagrams should be seen as "foldings" or fixed point sets of an involution on the set of type $\rm A$ cup diagrams of doubled size, see \cite{LS}.
+This folding on the level of Springer fibres corresponds to a folding on the level of Nakajima quiver varieties recently studied in \cite{HL}.